TiBOcode/astrotibo/src/content/notes/index.md

 ---
 title: Hey there!
 Welcome to the Notes
+category:
+date: 2024-08-13
+status:
+description:
 ---
  You're at the gates of a maze where Music, Life, and everything in between collide in the most beautiful way.
 This is where we break the rules, embrace creativity, and learn.

 ### Before you step in, here's the deal: